wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Rust/Rust-OpenSource-List.md

 - [naive](https://github.com/hsiaosiyuan0/naive): This is a naive JavaScript engine implemented in pure Rust to improve my JavaScript knowledge.

+## Tauri

+- [2022-MirrorX #Project#](https://github.com/MirrorX-Desktop/MirrorX): MirrorX is a remote desktop control tool powered by Rust.
+With fully open-source client and server, native E2EE support, users can build SECURITY and FAST remote control network, which is fully under control of users.

 # Dev Toolkits

 - [2019-dtool #Project#](https://github.com/guoxbin/dtool): dtool is a command-line tool collection to assist development.